JoyKimaiyo/pyrhon-for-beginners/README.md

-# pyrhon-for-beginners
+# python-for-beginners
-a game explaining basic python
+this is a game explaining the basics of python happy coding!!